jonkracht/pdga-score-scraper/README.md

 ## TODO
 * Extract hole pars from downloaded data rather than hardcode (notebook 2.01)
 * More smartly handle environment creation (check if exists)
-* Automate report creation with most relevant figures
 * Create linear regression of hole scores vs player rating to see how "accurately" scores are given to differentiate players
+* How to automate report creation?
+Figures in correct order

 ## TODONE